-Thornbury House is required to work within an interagency procedure to safeguard and promote the welfare of young people.
-This is the Essex Safeguarding Children's Board.
-The safety of housemates is important and is met through effective communication and monitoring.
-In practice this requires homes adults to report any concerns for, or allegations about young people.
+Bentleys is required to work within an interagency procedure to safeguard and promote the welfare of housemate.
+This is (HSCP) Hertfordshire Safeguarding Housemate Partnership.
+The safety of housemate is important and is met through effective communication and monitoring.
+In practice this requires home's adults to report any concerns for, or allegations about housemate.

-This may mean that at times we have to report our concerns directly to Young people's Social Care, Police including HALO (housemate exploitation services) or (LADO) Local Authority Designated Officer, Multi Agency Safeguarding Hub (MASH).
+This may mean that at times we have to report our concerns directly to Housemates Social Care, Police including HALO (housemate exploitation services) or (LADO) Local Authority Designated Officer, Multi Agency Safeguarding Hub (MASH).
 All contact information is available online and in the home's adults office.
 Further investigations might take place if appropriate.

-If a young person's risk assessment increases regarding their personal safety, then the Manager along with Local authorities may devise personalized safety plans to protect each young person.
-Thornbury House has a responsibility to communicate with families during any such process unless it places a housemate at risk of significant harm.
+If a housemate's risk assessment increases regarding their personal safety, then the Manager along with Local authorities may devise personalized safety plans to protect each housemate.

+Bentleys has a responsibility to communicate with families during any such process unless it places a housemate at risk of significant harm.

-Additional support can be sought in this area for the young person.
-This can come in the form of the company psychologist who can work with housemates and home's adults in promoting the psychological wellbeing of the young person.
+Additional support can be sought in this area for the housemate.
+This can come in the form of the company psychologist who can work with housemates and home's adults in promoting the psychological wellbeing of the housemate.

-The centre of safeguarding is that if the housemates feel comfortable and safe in their home and have a good relationship with the home's adults, they are more likely to listen to the home's adults when they are trying to encourage them to stay safe.
+The centre of safeguarding is that if the housemates feel comfortable and safe in their home and have a good relationship with home's adults, they are more likely to listen to a home's adults when they are trying to encourage them to stay safe.
 In addition to this, good relationships mean a housemate is more likely to open up to the home's adults about any situations that worry, upset or scare them.

-The Home's Manager ensures homes adults understand the company's whistle blowing policy and emphasizes the ethos that all concerns, no matter how small they seem, must be reported, no matter who they concern.
-The number one priority for the home's adults is the young people.
+The Home's Manager ensures home's adults understand the company's whistle blowing policy and emphasizes the ethos that all concerns, no matter how small they seem, must be reported, no matter who they concern.
+The number one priority for the home's adults is the housemates.

-The home's DSL (Designated Safeguard Lead) is: Tina Twyman, The Registered Manager.
-The DSL should be contacted on their individual mobile phone number in the first instance should homes adults have a safeguarding concern.
+The home's DSL (Designated Safeguard Lead) is: Ryan Hayes, The Registered Manager.
+The Deputy Manager of the home is also DSL trained and can deputize in the manager's absence.
+The DSL should be contacted on their individual mobile phone number in the first instance should home's adults have a safeguarding concern.
 If the concern involves the Homes Manager, SureCare has several designated safeguarding leads which include, Homes Managers, Residential Compliance Manager, Directors and (All Designated Leads are -level 3 qualified).
-Homes adults have access to all these contact details, held within the office.
+Home's adults have access to all these contact details, held within the office.